AFLplusplus/AFLplusplus/instrumentation/README.instrument_list.md

 on the important parts of the program, avoiding undesired noise and disturbance by uninteresting code being exercised.

-For this purpose, "partial instrumentation" support is provided by afl++ that allows to specify what should be instrumented and what not.
+For this purpose, "partial instrumentation" support is provided by AFL++ that allows to specify what should be instrumented and what not.

 Both mechanisms can be used together.